 Chris Sheldrick CEO of What3Words Discusses Voice, Transportation, and a New Global Address System – Voicebot Podcast Ep 138

-What3Words is introducing a novel global address taxonomy based on a grid system that segments the surface of the earth into 57 million 3-meter squares.
+What3Words is introducing a novel global address taxonomy based on a grid system that segments the surface of the earth into 57 billion 3-meter squares.
 Each square is assigned a three-word location identifier in several languages.
 Organizations ranging from Mercedes-Benz and Tata Motors to the Mongolian Postal Service have all adopted What3Words as a simplified version of GPS and a more robust address system than current methods of building numbers and street names.

 This seemingly small change can be transformational.
 Not every location has an address.
 Sometimes you really need to know the side or back entrance to a building and not the front where the street address points you.
 Emergency personnel might get called to a specific location in a park or even in the wilderness.
 This is the use case that prompted emergency services to adopt the solution in the UK.
 What3Words allows you to find a location based on precisely where you need to be rather than an address that is sometimes wrong, sometimes duplicated, and not available for all locations.